MikeMaximus/gbm/GBM/readme.txt

 For more information regarding Linux support read the FAQ at http://mikemaximus.github.io/gbm-web/linux.html

 - (All) Overhauled the Import screen for better usability.
-Added game tags, simple filtering, sorting and general fixes.</li>
+Added game tags, simple filtering, sorting and general fixes.
-- (Linux) Fixed some bad code causing the "Official Import" connection to time out when making multiple connections in the same session.</li>
+- (Linux) Fixed some bad code causing the "Official Import" connection to time out when making multiple connections in the same session.
-- (Linux) Fixed cross-platform issues with opening backup files and restore locations from the Game Manager.</li>
+- (Linux) Fixed cross-platform issues with opening backup files and restore locations from the Game Manager.
-- (All) Backup files opened from the Game Manager will now open directly in the app they are associated with, like 7-Zip GUI or File Roller.</li>
+- (All) Backup files opened from the Game Manager will now open directly in the app they are associated with, like 7-Zip GUI or File Roller.
 - (Linux) Fixed cross-platform issues with automatic file/folder searching.
-It's now enabled on Linux. </li>
+It's now enabled on Linux.
 - (All) GBM now restores saved games to the currently configured saved game path by default.
-The stored manfiest location is only used when there's no configuration for the game.</li>
+The stored manfiest location is only used when there's no configuration for the game.
 - (Linux) Added Linux support via Mono!
 - (All) Replaced System.Data.SQLite with the Mono.Data.Sqlite for cross-platform support.
 - (Windows) Updated GBM's version of 7-Zip to 15.14 (2015-12-31)